 The college may enforce its policies whether or not legal proceedings occur.
-If there is sufficient evidence, the Title IX Administrator will issue sanctions and notify both parties of the decision.
+If there is a formal complaint presented to the college an investigation will take place and a hearing panel will determine responsibility and/or sanctions.
 If either party disagrees with the outcome, they may request an appeal in accordance with the Student Conduct and Discipline Policy or the Employee Grievance Policy.
 If an appeal is granted, both parties will be notified of the outcome.
 The standard used to determine whether a violation occurred is by preponderance of the evidence, resulting in a judgement that the accused "more likely than not" either did or did not commit the alleged violation.

-Sanctions and Protective Actions:
+Sanctions and Protective Actions